-CHE CHECKLIST: CREATING AN OVERVIEW OF THE MATERIALS ENTERING THE FESTIVAL SITE Make a list of all suppliers, waste handlers, materi site, or that treat or collect materials after the festi Stage builders Tent hire firms Caterers Sanitation and plumbing firms Counters/lockers/and cloakroom providers Fence builders and area markers Decor firms Waste handlers Cleaning companies Inform suppliers and waste handlers beforehand that they will receive a survey and tell them why it is important that they answer the survey questions in as much detail as possible.
-Send all suppliers and waste handlers the survey by email well ahead the festival (at least 2-3 weeks in advance).
-Data from the waste handlers will only be available after the festival has ended.
-Nonetheless, it is still important to notify and inform the waste handlers about the coming request for data well in advance.
+CHE CKLIST: CREATING AN OVERVIEW OF THE M ΔΤΕΡΙΔΙ S ENTERING THE FESTIVAL SITE Make a list of all suppliers, waste handlers, materi site, or that treat or collect materials after the festi al- and con struction firms that bring materials to the festival Stage builders Tent hire firms Caterers Sanitation and plumbing firms Counters/lockers/and cloakroom providers Fence builders and area markers Decor firms Waste handlers Cleaning companies Inform suppliers and waste handlers beforehand the that they answer the survey questions in as much the survey questions in the survey questin the survey questions in the sur Send all suppliers and waste handlers the survey by / email well ahead the festival (at least 2-3 weeks in advance).
+Data from the waste handlers will only be a important to notify and inform the waste hand er the festival has ended.
+Nonetheless, it is still the coming request for data well in advance.
 Follow up with the suppliers that haven't replied within a week of the festival start date.
 Collect the data from the suppliers.
-Here, it is important to note that: For all data, it should clearly state who delivered the data , including contact details For all values, it should clearly state whether this is an estimation or an actual value (in most cases, suppliers will use estimations.) 苗 WHEN IS THE BEST TIME TO DO THIS?6 weeks in advanceSend a reminder 1 week in advance HOW LONG WILL IT TAKE TO COMPLETE?
-Half a day, 6 weeks in advance Half a day, 1 week in advance † WHO DO YOU NEED FOR THIS?1 person from the organisation WHAT CAN YOU USE TO HELP YOU?
+Here, it is impo ortant to not te that: For all data, it should clearly state who deliver ed the data , including contact details For all values, it should clearly state whether th will use estimations.) is is an esti mation or an actual value (in most cases, suppliers a i WHEN IS THE BEST TIME TO DO THIS?
+6 weeks in advance Send a reminder 1 week in advance HOW LONG WILL IT TAKE TO COMPLETE?Half a day, 6 weeks in advanceHalf a day, 1 week in advance † WHO DO YOU NEED FOR THIS? • 1 person from the organisation WHAT CAN YOU USE TO HELP YOU?
 Appendix A: Template: Introduction for suppliers and waste handlers Appendix F: Survey for the waste from constructing and dismantling the stages, decor and technical elements